mohamedraffeek/mohamedraffeek/README.md

 <h1 align="center">Hi there 👋</h1>
-<h3 align="center">I am a student at Computers and Systems Engineering Department, Alexandria University.</h3>
+<h3 align="center">I am a student at the Computers and Systems Engineering Department, Alexandria University.</h3>

 <br>